hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 ### Common

+The following parameters can be used to configure all tests regardless of API:

 | Name                  | Default          | Description                                                        |
 | --------------------- | ---------------- | ------------------------------------------------------------------ |
 | BASE_URL              | http://localhost | The URL prefix without `/api/v1` to connect to                     |